PeterCamilleri/CX16/tools/README.md

 variable CC65_HOME.
 It is not unreasonable to add the configurations of new systems to this folder.

+#### Patched Simulation Configuration File

+This folder contains the file sim65c02.cfg that contains fixes needed to use the simulation tool for testing.
+In particular it contains patches that:

+* Fix a bug that prevents zero-page variables from being allocated.
+* Add the special Sweet-16 code segment needed to support code bound to a page needed by that code.
+This segement entry is:

+    SW16_PAGE: load = MAIN, type = ro, optional = yes, align = $100;

 ### File Extensions

 In order to avoid conflict with host file types, the following file extension